-This week, we talk about the days and weeks immediately following a new MLA’s election and ask the question: how do you learn to be an MLA?
+This week we talk about the days and weeks following a provincial election and ask the question: how do you learn to be an member of the legislative assembly?

 Subscribe to the Off Script podcast in your favourite podcast listening app:

 How do you learn to be an MLA?

 Mark Coffin: You’re listening to On the Record, Off Script.
 The podcast.
 My name is Mark Coffin, and I’m one of the hosts.

 For the past two years, me and the Off Script team have been tracking down former members of the Nova Scotia legislature.